 Barley Snyder has invested in our goal of diversity and inclusion in many ways:

 There are currently 26 female attorneys on our professional staff, seven of whom are partners.
-We currently employ four minority attorneys, and many of our attorneys are fluent in foreign languages such as Spanish, French and Italian.
+We currently employ five minority attorneys, and many of our attorneys are fluent in foreign languages such as Spanish, French and Italian.
 The firm has been able to use those skills to review and translate employment policies, and has conducted various types of employment training on behalf of employer clients geared specifically to Hispanic employees.

 Our diverse base of attorneys also are part of the strong leadership at the firm, as leaders of five of our practice and industry groups are women, one of whom is a minority.
 We have also integrated women and minorities into other key leadership roles, and five of our key administrative staff are women.